avosa/exit_poll/README.md

 # Abstruct
 This is an Exit Poll App written in [Elixir](https://elixir-lang.org/) and [Phoenix Framework](https://www.phoenixframework.org/) to demonstrate Concurrency, Fault tolerance, Availability and the many benefits that comes in handy while using ErlangOTP/Elixir!
+The project has been split into three mix projects two of which have been used as dependancies to the Phoenix framework.
 Everything is easily extendable so don't hesitate to add your own needed functions to it.

 # Getting started